About

 About Me

-Talking about myself and my studio in third person seems overly pretentious and I'm just not comfortable with what I call the royal "we".
-It's just weird and I honestly don't know why so many other do it, but I'm not gonna do it here with my online bumf.
+So then, about "me".
+Talking about myself and my studio in third person seems weirdly overly pretentious and I'm just not comfortable with what I call the royal "we".
+I honestly don't know why so many other do it, but I'm not gonna do it here with my online bumf.
+It's just me.

 I have been creating art since I was a kid, beginning with little more that a standard No. 2 pencil and office supplies my mother would buy for my birthdays.
 I later moved to acrylic paints and was selling art and doing murals by the time I was in college.
-Somewhere along the way I married, divorced, and then made the decision to care for shelter animals, and though I packed my brushes away, I never got rid of them as I moved and lived in different parts of the country.
+Somewhere along the way I married, divorced, and then made the decision to work as a veterinary technician to care for shelter animals, and though I packed my brushes away, I never got rid of them as I moved and lived in different parts of the country.

 To be honest, it took someone's constant badgering to convince me to dig those brushes out and start using them again.
-After a few poor sketches it was like getting back on a bicycle.
+I did a few sketches.
 I bought new paint.
-The stories started flowing again, first as a trickle, and now as a fast bubbling creek.
+The stories started flowing again.
 I really have trouble finishing a thing before a new idea demands my attention.
-I paint and draw and art to share what is in my mind's eye and dreams, and to meditate in the process.
+I paint and draw and create art to share what is in my mind's eye and dreams and to meditate in the process.
 The ideas are rather random but I'm beginning to see some common themes in my work, and it has been eye-opening.

 More than anything, though, I have learned to have patience with myself as I explore how things actually work and then applying the techniques I've learned over the years to explore what light and darkness and sound and texture can do when they all work together.
 It's also a rather apt metaphor for my life, I think.